zoumson/CMakeLists/_1_Demo/README.md

 ### Entire Files Structure

 ```
+.
 ├── CMakeLists.txt
 ├── README.md
 └── src
-    └── Demo.cpp
+    └── demo.cpp

 1 directory, 3 files
 ```

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a sample code of how you may configure CMakeLists without any external libraries.
+This is a sample code of how you may configure CMakeLists with only source files.
 To get a local copy up and running follow these simple steps.

 ### Prerequisites